OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Shrieker.md

 ------

 - **Shriek:** Triggered by light (up to 60’ away) or movement (up to 30’ away).
 Shriek lasts for 1d3 rounds.
-Each round of the shriek, there is a 50% chance of a wandering monster being attracted (will arrive in 2d6 rounds).
+For each round of the shriek, there is a 50% chance of a wandering monster being attracted (will arrive in 2d6 rounds).